dotnet/csharpstandard/standard/conversions.md

 ### 11.5.1 General

-C# allows the pre-defined implicit and explicit conversions to be augmented by ***user-defined conversions***.
+C# allows the pre-defined implicit and explicit conversions to be augmented by user-defined conversions.
 User-defined conversions are introduced by declaring conversion operators ([§15.10.4](classes.md#15104-conversion-operators)) in class and struct types.

 ### 11.5.2 Permitted user-defined conversions